Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 Speaking out can reveal some gaps as previously mentioned.
 When something is missing, make an attempt to fix it.
 If it went well, that'll be a contribution.
 That happened to me when trying to unpack bits with `bitorder='little'` as in `numpy`, using `cuPy` instead.
 I've ended up submitting a (merged) [Pull Request to cuPy](https://github.com/cupy/cupy/pull/5765).

-## Final words
+## Final Thanks and Gratitude
-I am:

-- very grateful to the team that works hard to bring up these internships in particular to my mentors [Kshiteej Kalambarkar](https://github.com/kshitij12345) and [Ralf Gommers](https://github.com/rgommers) as well as [Ashwin Srinath](https://github.com/shwina) from [rapidsai/cudf](https://github.com/rapidsai/cudf);
+- I'm very grateful to the team that works hard to bring up these internships in particular to my mentors [Kshiteej Kalambarkar](https://github.com/kshitij12345) and [Ralf Gommers](https://github.com/rgommers) as well as [Ashwin Srinath](https://github.com/shwina) from [rapidsai/cudf](https://github.com/rapidsai/cudf);

-- very glad to take part of this 1st cohort of interns at Quansight Labs;
+- I'm very glad to take part of this 1st cohort of interns at Quansight Labs;

-- very happy be part of this warm and welcoming environment;
+- I'm very happy be part of this warm and welcoming environment;

-- proud of what this environment helps me achieve.
+- I'm proud of what this environment helps me achieve.